 You can spend: ₩7,500-18,500 (₱360-890 or $6.8-16.9)

-Your transportation costs really depend upon what attractions you want to explore.
+Your transportation costs really depend upon your itinerary, i.e. the attractions and locations that you want to visit in Korea.
 However, you can do the following to help you save some money:

-Use T-Money to pay for your subway, taxi, and bus fares.
+Use T-Money card to pay for your subway, taxi, and bus fares.
+This will give you at least a discount of ₩100 (₱4.5or $0.9) on the fares.
 On the onset, the savings per ride wouldn't really seem to help; however, at the end of my 7-day trip, I was able to save nearly as much as the cost of an Iced Americano offered in Starbucks.
-You can read more about buying and using T-Money here.
+You can buy a T-Money card online here or read more about this money-saving travel essential from our guide.